hikeventures/hikeventures.github.io/_posts/best/2016-10-30-best-day-packs.markdown

 ---
-title: Best Day Packs for 2017
+title: Best Daypacks for 2017
 description: Are you planning to go on a day hike?
-Here is our selection of the best day packs for 2017
+Here is our selection of the best daypacks for 2017
 date: 2016-10-30 20:43:52
 update_date: 2016-12-30 23:30:52
 category: articles